PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 Now to calculate the probability of losing 3 times in a row, simply multiply the probability for losing.

 \\( 0.5333.. \cdot 0.5333.. \cdot 0.5333.. = (0.5333...)^3 \approx 0.15 = 15% \\)

+This means losing 3 times in a row has a probability of 15%, which seems pretty ok.